 Academic Preparation for Admission into Texas Medical (MD) Program

-There are twelve medical schools in Texas; eleven allopathic medical schools award the M.D. degree and two osteopathic medical school award the D.O. degree.
-There are two new developing schools.
-The University of Houston will be allopathic and Sam Houston State is seeking accreditation for an osteopathic school.
+There are fourteen medical schools in Texas; eleven allopathic medical schools award the M.D. degree and three osteopathic medical school award the D.O. degree.
+There is one new developing school, The University of Houston will be allopathic and is currently seeking accreditation.
+Sam Houston State recently received pre-accreditation status and will be accepting applications for entry year 2020.
 The academic preparation and clinical experience required is similar at all of the medical schools.

 Medical schools require no specific academic major but do require:

 - 14 hours biological sciences (may include courses below)